modulators and their lighting regulations.

 Simplified, here are some things to know.
 Since you likely already 'know' that a headlight modulator causes 'attention-grabbing' by other humans, and I WANT you to READ this...I will put the section on bursts, first:

 It has been known for a very long time that our eye/brain response to light bursts are peculiar.
 Some of today's knowledge about this subject was known by such as Augustin Fresnel, who invented the Fresnel Lens (which, when rotated, was used in seaside lighthouses up until perhaps the mid-20th century).
 Fresnel found that using a lot of prisms in such a position as to result in a collimated radial light beam, would produce a beam of light that could be seen by mariners at a great distance.
-NOTE that lighthouses had been in use for a very long time, long before even electric powered lamps in them.
+NOTE that lighthouses had been in use for a very long time, long before there were electric powered lamps.

 UNfortunately, Fresnel did NOT know about the Broca-Sulzer